Reflections on Method for Critical Code Studies

 The three-level framework for critical code studies helps to develop a systematic approach to analysing source code – an approach I call constellational analysis.
 By connecting technical implementation, social meaning, and emancipatory critique, it provides a multilevel approach for the urgent work of understanding the specificities of computer code in critical code studies.

 Realising this potential requires expanding beyond purely technical modes of analysis and critical code studies has been exemplary in developing these new approaches.
-By examining the formal properties of code and connecting it to the social meanings and political economic relations they embed and co-produce, critical code studies can operate as an interdisciplinary approach for reimagining the role of computation in contemporary life.
+By examining the formal properties of code and connecting it to the social meanings and political economic relations they embed and co-produce, critical code studies can operate as an interdisciplinary approach for reimagining the role of computation in contemporary life (Marino 2020).
 This implies a critical reflexive approach, attentive to how the concepts, methods and tools of critical code analysis are themselves shaped by their socio-historical conditions of emergence and operation.

 Ultimately, the framework offered here is only a provisional map, an attempt to outline the current terrain and point to possible orientations for further exploration and experimentation.
 The real test lies in its practical application and iterative refinement through concrete interpretative work on specific code bases (see Berry and Marino 2024).
 Through careful attention to both technical specificity and social significance, I argue that we can better understand how code works and develop critiques of its material specificity.
 The constellational analysis framework aims to be a contribution to this critique and transformation.